richlander/container-workshop/publish-in-sdk-container.md

 The app is now available locally.
 It's about 10MB.

-It can be run in a similar way
+It can be run in a similar way.
+It will run in a Linux environment, since the container images builds a Linux binary.

 ```bash
 $ ./app/hello-native-api